 Highest biodiesel awards honor history, lay path forward

 Innovation: Leon Schumacher, University of Missouri.
-One of the first researchers to jump into biodiesel with both feet was Leon Schumacher, a professor of agricultural engineering at the University of Missouri-Columbia.
-Schumacher led the first engine tests of biodiesel in the U.S. including a 1991 Dodge Ram, which can still be seen on the university campus today.
+One of the first researchers to jump into biodiesel with both feet was Leon Schumacher, a professor of Agricultural Engineering at the University of Missouri-Columbia.
+Schumacher led the first engine tests of biodiesel in the U.S. including a 1991 Dodge Ram which can still be seen on the university campus today.
 Biodiesel has become one of the most tested fuels on the planet.
 It began with this early research and continues today.

 Influence: The United Soybean Board.
-As the National Biodiesel Board and the biodiesel industry celebrate two decades of biodiesel, NBB recognizes that the biodiesel industry would not have been possible without the United Soybean Board’s leadership and financial commitment through the soybean checkoff since 1992.
-Its continued support is instrumental in the growth of the biodiesel industry.
+As the National Biodiesel Board and the biodiesel industry celebrate two decades of biodiesel, NBB recognizes that the biodiesel industry would not have been possible without the United Soybean Board's leadership and financial commitment through the soybean checkoff since 1992.
+Their continued support is instrumental in the growth of the biodiesel industry.

 "Biodiesel, America's advanced biofuel, would not be what it is today without champions and supporters like these Eye on Biodiesel honorees," said Joe Jobe, CEO of the National Biodiesel Board.
 "It is very fitting that as we reflect on 20 years of our industry that we honor our past and the enormous impact these biodiesel pioneers had on the early development of the biodiesel industry.
 We did our homework, and then some, to make sure biodiesel would be received as a technically credible fuel and that is a process that continues today."